tegonal/react-router-templates/packages/csr-daisyui/public/md-content/home.en.md

   file is located in `/app/styles/fonts.css`.
 You can add your own fonts by following the same structure.
-- **[Plausible.io](https://plausible.io/) Integration**: Ready to use with [Plausible](https://plausible.io/) for analytics, page views and events; on the server and client side.
+- **[Plausible.io](https://plausible.io/) Integration**: Ready to use with [Plausible](https://plausible.io/) for analytics, page views and events; on the client side.
 The integration is located in `/app/lib/plausible/`.
 You can add your own Plausible domain by editing the .env file if you're self-hosting.
-Events are only ever sent to an included api route so you can run event collection on the same domain as your app.
 - **Eslint, Prettier**: Preconfigured with sensible defaults for TypeScript and React.
 You can customize the configuration files to your liking.
 The project uses the presets provided by `@epic-web/config`.